The standard

 Bootstrap policy + run your first scan

-A draft cto.config.md appears in your repo root along with a prioritized top-5 action list.
+A draft cto.config.md appears in your repo root along with a prioritized top-5 action list — install the GitHub App next to judge every PR against it.

 Open the hosted dashboard

 Repo appears in the fleet view.
-Weekly reviews start running on Monday mornings.
+Weekly contributor-ranked reports start landing automatically.

 Priced per repo.